HimoriK/book/src/ch01-03-hello-cargo.md

 You can use `cargo build --release` to compile a project with optimizations.
 This command will create an executable in *target/release* instead of *target/debug*.
-It will make the code run faster but increase compile time.
-This is why there are two different profiles: one for development, and another for release.
+It will make the code run faster but increases compile time.
+This is why there are development, and release profiles.
 If you’re benchmarking your code’s running time, be sure to run `cargo build --release` and benchmark with the executable in *target/release*.

 ### Cargo as Convention